How to stop potato blight

 What is potato blight?

-Potato blight is a serious disease caused by a fungus-like oomycete called Phytopthera infestans.
-Its spores break away easily from an infected plant and are carried on the wind (as far as 30 miles) until they land on a susceptible plant.
+Potato blight is a serious disease caused by a fungus-like oomycete called Phytophthora infestans.
+Its spores break away easily from an infected plant and are carried on the wind until they land on a susceptible plant.
 In dry weather, the spores remain dormant, but once the right conditions occur – warm, wet or humid weather – they develop and spread.
-This type of weather is known as a 'Hutton Period' – conditions that include a minimum air temperature of 10°C over a two-day period, plus at least six hours of 90 per cent humidity during that time.
+This type of weather is known as a 'Hutton Period' – at least two days in which the air temperature is consistently above 10°C, with at least six hours of 90-100 per cent humidity during that time.

 Identifying potato blight symptoms